erinfry6/BAGER/code/README.md

 ## Input files Formats

-The following input files are required for this analysis:
+The following input files are required for this analysis and should be places in `home/data/forBAGER`:

  - tissuecode_exp.txt: a tab delimited file containing expression data formatted according to the BayesTraits Manual: Expression data file with no column names.
 First column: names of the samples that coordinate with the Nexus tree file.
 All subsequent columns are the expression data for each gene.
 Be sure to keep another document that notes the gene in each column.

  - tissuecode_tree.tree: tissuecode_tree.tree is an ultrametric nexus formatted phylogeny formatted according to the BayesTraits Manual.

+ - tissuecode_genesincluded.txt: a tab delimited file containing expression data identical to that in tissuecode_exp.txt, but formatted differently.
+This file should have column and row names.
+Columns are the samples and rows are each gene, labeled with its EnsemblID.

 * tissuecode is the name of the tissue you are analyzing that will be an input for the scripts below *